Avoid Call a Plumber! Find Out How to Address Common Plumbing Issues Yourself

 Can I fix a plumbing problem myself?

-There are a few important tools, such as the plunger, an adjustable wrench, pipe wrench, Teflon tape, and a screwdriver.
+You will need a few important tools, such as an adjustable wrench, a plunger pipe wrench Teflon tape, and a screwdriver.

 Is DIY plumbing safe?